 As in other European countries Switzerland has a high number of new infections and deaths from COVID-19.
 On 13th January the Federal government announced a tightening of restrictions in anticipation of a fast rise in infections due to the same mutations found in the UK.
-From Monday 18th January until 28th Feburary all work is to be performed from home office wherever possible.
+From Monday 18th January until 28th February all work is to be performed from home office wherever possible.
 People at risk are to work at home or not work at all, and in the latter case will be compensated in full.
 Masks must be worn on public transport, in shops, offices and all other public areas both indoors and outdoors (wherever safe distancing is not possible) throughout Switzerland.
 All restaurants, clubs, bars, cafés and sport facilities, and all shops not providing daily provisions are closed.
 A maximum of 5 people can gather for meetings, all socially distanced.
 Further restrictions apply in some cantons.
 Anyone entering from a high risk county must quarantine for 10 days, and Switzerland is also now considered a high risk by many other countries.
-Entry from the UK is not permitted except for Swiss residents and Swiss nationals.

 How does the Coronavirus affect you as an employer or employee in Switzerland?
 What are your legal rights and how do you stay healthy while avoiding financial or legal pitfalls?

 This FAQ answers the most important questions arising and will be updated as things develop.
 You are welcome to bookmark and follow us on linkedin or facebook.
 Please note the information below is provided without guarantee or warranty.